 Highlights: Sacre Coeur Monument (Paris), the sun still shining at 1 am (Helsinki)

 Friday started with a very long travel day of over 13 hours, while the bus stopped in Bordeaux to pick up and drop people off.
 I stayed on or near the bus as I wasn’t keen to quickly walk around these cities during the short stay as my mind was already on the next leg of this trip.

 When we got in Paris it started pouring like in a mayor storm, I haven’t seen rain since Cape Town.
 Luckily it stopped just as I got off the bus for the last time.
-I did however get to see Sacre Coeur which was near my hostel.
+I did however get to see Sacre Coeur monument which was near my hostel.
 You get great views of Paris from this location.
-Our guide had warned us about the Africans who will try to tie string to your hand and make you pay.
+Our guide had warned us about the Africans who will try to tie a string to your hand and make you pay.

 Still I’ve gone from at the top end of the age group on BusAbout to being about 15-20 years under the average age on this tour.
 The really good news is I got a room to myself despite only paying for shared accommodation.
 Being the only single guy in the group and the company not mixing genders got me this special bonus.

 I watched the World Cup final in my room which finished around 1 am local time and the sun was still up!